 The first step is to start a new cluster on Kubernetes following the instructions on Google Cloud documentation.
-For better performance, you’ll need a cluster with 3 nodes, 8vCPU and 32GB RAM each (this is minimum, for bigger workloads use more compute power and memory).
-Once the cluster is running, connect to it.
+For better performance, you’ll need a cluster with 3 nodes, 2vCPU and 7.5GB RAM each.
+Once the cluster is running, connect to it and install Helm.

 Create Role For Tiller